isma070295/Traductor-Ottomancio/README.md

 # Traductor Ottomancio

-Traductor Ottomancio is a unique translation program that converts text into the Ottomancio language, a special alphabet created by me.
-The translation engine uses a custom font and algorithm to convert each letter into its corresponding character.
+**Traductor Ottomancio** is a custom translation program that translates text from the alphabet into the **Ottomancio language**.
+This language uses a custom alphabet that I designed, with unique mappings for letters, numbers, and symbols.

+## Available Files

+- **Traductor-Ottomancio-private.py**: This file contains the full program, including the translation algorithm and alphabet mappings.
+It is available only to me and is not shared publicly.
+- **Traductor-Ottomancio-public.py**: This public version shows the general structure of the program, but it does not include the proprietary alphabet mappings.
+The logic for how the translation is made is explained in comments, but the exact mapping is omitted for intellectual property protection.

 ## How to Use